 At UBC, we understand the IB program and we value the experience you’ve had as an IB student.
 Here, you can build on that experience through our impressive variety of academic degree programs where cross-discipline learning is celebrated.
 Join the many IB students who have already made UBC – one of the most beautiful and respected universities in the world – their academic home.

-Applicants who are pursuing the IB Diploma must satisfy the following general admission requirements as well as the degree-specific requirements listed below.
+Applicants who are pursuing the IB Diploma must satisfy the following English-language requirement, general admission requirements, as well as the degree-specific requirements listed below.

 General admission requirements

 - Completion of the IB Diploma with a minimum score of 24 points, including at least three Higher Level courses and additional points for Extended Essay and Theory of Knowledge.

 - Completion of Standard Level or Higher Level English A at a minimum score of 3, where English is the primary language of instruction.
 (If you are an international student with a score of less than 3 in IB English A [SL or HL], or you are taking English B [SL or HL], you may be eligible for admission to UBC Vantage One programs.)

 |Forest Operations (BSF); Forest Resources Management (BSF); or Forest Sciences (BSFS)||